IsThatFearny/quartz/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "inhabited *respectively* by the Belgae"

-#1 translates '*incolunt*' as the active voice, and therefore treats the Belgae as the subject of the sentence.
-However, #2 translates '*incolunt*' as if it were the passive, when it is in fact in the active voice.
+#1 translates '*incolunt*' as the active voice; however, #2 translates '*incolunt*' as if it were the passive, when it is in fact in the active voice.
 If #2 were correct, then the original would read '*incoluntur*'

 #3 omits '*unam*', and conjures 'respectively', perhaps for convenience but this is inaccurate.